Static-Codes/BrowserAutomationMaster/README.md

 A custom scripting language that compiles into Python 3.9+ code.

-Selenium automation in Python can involve a lot of repetitive code and detailed setup.

-BAM Manager simplifies that process by allowing you to write automation scripts in a more concise, readable, and English-like language.
+BAM Manager (BAMM) simplifies Selenium by allowing you to write automation scripts in a more concise, readable, and English-like language.

 This language is known as **BAMC** **(BAM Config)**.